As workers make fewer office trips, commuter rail systems struggle to fill empty seats

 “Those are systems built for a commuter who won’t ever return or won’t return in the numbers they used to,” said Joe McAndrew, who oversees transportation issues for the Greater Washington Partnership, composed of chief executives between Richmond and Baltimore.

-McAndrew said 53 percent of Washington-area jobs can be done remotely — the second highest of any U.S. region behind San Francisco — and many major employers expect nearly 30 percent of their employees to work remotely on any given day.
+McAndrew said 53 percent of Washington-area jobs can be done remotely — the second highest of any U.S. region behind San Francisco — and many major employers expect nearly 30 percent of their employees to telework on any given day.
 As of Feb.
 23, buildings in the D.C. metro area served by office security firm Kastle Systems were at about 33 percent capacity — below the 37 percent average recorded across 10 major metro areas.

 With commuter rail and bus lines running up to two hours each way, passengers also have a bigger incentive to stay home.
 Many who moved to outer suburbs for more space during the pandemic probably did so with the intent of commuting less, experts say.